jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 2 - Anomaly Detection.md

 This is how it's often done in anomaly detection.
 Which is, even though we've mainly been talking about unlabeled data, we're going to change that assumption a bit and assume that we have some labeled data, including just a small number usually of previously observed anomalies.
 Maybe after making airplane engines for a few years, we've just seen a few airplane engines that were anomalous, and for examples that we know are anomalous, we're going to associate a label $y$ equals 1 to indicate this anomalous, and for examples that we think are normal, we're going to associate the label $y$ equals 0.

-The training set that the anomaly detection algorithm will learn from is still this unlabeled training set of $x_1$ through xm, and we're going to think of all of these examples as ones that we'll just assume are normal and not anomalous, so $y$ is equal to 0.
+The training set that the anomaly detection algorithm will learn from is still this unlabeled training set of $x_1$ through $x_m$, and we're going to think of all of these examples as ones that we'll just assume are normal and not anomalous, so $y$ is equal to 0.
 In practice, we have a few anomalous examples where to slip into this training set, our algorithm will still usually do okay.
 To evaluate our algorithm, come up with a way for we to have a real number evaluation, it turns out to be very useful if we have a small number of anomalous examples so that we can create a cross validation set, which we're going to denote $x_cv$^1, $y_cv$^1 through $x_cv$^mcv, $y_cv$^mcv.

 This is similar notation as we had seen in the second course of this specialization.
 As similarly, have a test set of some number of examples where both the cross validation and test sets hopefully includes a few anomalous examples.
 In other words, the cross validation and test sets will have a few examples of $y$ equals 1, but also a lot of examples where $y$ is equal to 0.